There are affiliate links in here. I get a small commission if you purchase through them.

 Some other awesome winter festivals in Kyoto to check out are Hatsumode to Fushimi Inari Shrine (January 1-3), Kemari Hejime (January 4), Hyakumanben Tedukuri Flea Market (December 15), Joya no Kane (December 31, this is the bell ringing at Chionin on New Years Eve), Enmusubi Hatsu Taikoku Festival at the Jishu Shrine (January 1-3), Toka Ebisu Festival at the Ebisu Shrine (January 8-12), Kyoto Marathon (February 17), Kyoto Restaurant Winter Special (February 1-28), Godai Rikison Ninno-e Festival at the Daigoji Temple (February 23, if you like mochi, check this one out!) and Baikasai at the Kitano Shrine (February 25, this is all about the plum blossoms).

 So, should you go to Kyoto in February?
 Yes!
 If you don’t mind cold weather, it’s perfect.
-It’s not as busy, which is probably my number one reason to go then, but I also just really like traveling in the offseason.
+It’s not as busy, which is probably my number one reason to go in winter, but I also just really like traveling in the offseason.
 If you’re planning to see more of Japan, this Japan bucket list can help give you some awesome ideas for your trip.

 Tips for visiting Kyoto in winter: